Top 10 Royal Caribbean Harmony of the Seas hidden secrets

 9. Best spot for any parade on the Royal Promenade

-Whether you are watching a DreamWorks parade or the Let's Celebrate parade, the best spot for seeing as much of the fun as possible is going to be right in front of Sorrento's.
+The best spot for seeing the Let's Celebrate parade is going to be right in front of Sorrento's.

 The complimentary pizza restaurant has lots of space to enjoy the show, and is situated at the center of the entertainment.
 While these events have the word "parade" in the titles, they tend to be events where the entertainment deploys to a certain area, performs and then marches around before exiting.
 The bulk of the entertainment occurs while they are deployed to a certain area, and being in front of Sorrento's will be the perfect spot to see it all.